Skarsnik/SkarsnikQtCommon/SQPackager/docs/Windows.md

 The build process assumes you are building from an `AMD64` architecture.

+# Thing you should add to your project

+You need a RC file that qmake will use to set your application icon and adding `RC_FILE = myfile.rc` to your .pro file.
+You also need a `.ico` file.

+An installer icon file

 # Detection

 SQPackager tries to find the following :